everfu/solitude.js.org/docs/config/basic.md

 ## Homepage Carousel

+Add `recommend: true` to the front matter of the article to display the top article on the right side.

 ```yaml
 carousel: false # Add "recommend: true" in the front matter of an article
 ```

 ## Sidebar

 > Sticky: Follow, noSticky: Do not follow.
-Values for Sticky and noSticky: about, allInfo, newestPost, flip, newest_comment
+Values for Sticky and noSticky: about、allInfo、newestPost、flip

 ```yaml
 home: # Sidebar information displayed on the homepage